jb55/bquery/README.md

 ## Wrapping it as a plugin

-To turn your mixins into digestable functions for the masses, you can mix them directly into the vQuery.view() prototype directly like so:
+To turn your mixins into digestable functions for the masses, you can mix them directly into the vQuery.view() prototype all at once like so:

 ```coffee
 bQuery.view.mixin({
     bound: bound
   , boundText: boundText